SherryKennedy/Plotly_Web_Dashboard_BioDiversity/README.md

 ## NOTE:
 * When running locally on your computer, d3 needs a local server [Local Server Setup](https://github.com/processing/p5.js/wiki/Local-server )
+* When on github d3 looks for a file from working directory, from your root.

 ## Step 1: Plotly